dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/components.md

 ## [Switch](/uilib/components/switch)

-A (toggle) switch is a digital on/off switch.
+The `Switch` component (toggle) is a digital on/off switch.
 Toggle switches are best used for changing the state of system functionalities and preferences.

 ## [Tabs](/uilib/components/tabs)